Probing the limits of quantum theory with quantum information at subnuclear scales: Towards an experiment

-Nevertheless, some basic Q-data tests discussed in Sections \ref{sec:tomo} and \ref{sec:Helstrom} could be carried out with the state-of-art accelerator technology.
+Such experiments are far beyond the available technologies.
+On the other hand, the Q-data tests presented in Sections \ref{sec:tomo} and \ref{sec:Helstrom} are conceivable with the state-of-the-art accelerator technology.
 Whereas quantum state engineering of individual high-energy particles poses a serious challenge, the polarized beams of electrons are routinely employed in accelerator experiments \cite{Beams2005,E_beams21}.
 Some advances towards a generation of polarized positron beams was also made \cite{pos_pol1}.
 In parallel, a novel technique to generate highly-polarized multi-GeV photon beams has recently been proposed \cite{Gamma_pol1,Gamma_pol2}.
 Such a highly energetic polarized beam should then be scattered against a nucleonic or nuclear target.
 We note that protonic targets can also be polarized.
 The direction of the target's polarization can serve as an additional classical parameter of the test.

 The key challenge for such a beam-based Q-data test, as contrasted with typical accelerator experiments, is the accomplishment of precise quantum state tomography on the outgoing projectiles.
 This requires multiple experiments, with the same polarization of the ingoing beam, but different projective measurements of the spin/polarization (or other quantum degree of freedom) of the decay products.
 As explained earlier, one should post-select the gathered data to identify the scattering processes with different values of classical parameters, $p \in \Omega$, (particle species, scattering angle, energy etc.) and perform the reconstruction of $\pout^p$ for every value of~$p$ -- see Fig. \ref{fig:beam}.